|Daily News headline, July 30,1937|

 Her 10-day-long crime wave begins after she steals a passkey from The Manor's telephone switchboard room and robs six apartments.
 Detectives are called in to investigate, and spot her exiting an apartment (not her own), clad in a thin robe and bathing suit.

-But once at the police station, she charges her tune, stating "I'm sure this is a case of mistaken identity."
+But once at the police station, she changes her tune, stating "This is a case of mistaken identity."
 Her attorney chimes in that the charges are "all wet."
 Nonetheless, she's specifically charged with the theft of a diamond pin, valued at $100.
 The tabloids have fun with the story, dubbing her "Lady Raffles" (after the fictional gentleman thief, Raffles, played in the movies by Ronald Colman).

 The pin is later recovered from a nearby pawn shop, so the owner declines to press charges, and the case is dismissed.
 Eleanor gets off with a stern admonition from the magistrate: "You had better try to correct your ways, or you will go to one of the women's prisons."